MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 |Maximum printers to query(Mobile only)  |DiscoveryMaxPrinterLimit       |
 |Printer discovery service resource URI  |MopriaDiscoveryResourceId      |

 > Note: If the Cloud Print policy group is not available, but the MDM provider supports OMA-URI settings, then you can set the same policies.
-Please refer to this <a href="https://docs.microsoft.com/windows/client-management/mdm/policy-csp-enterprisecloudprint#enterprisecloudprint-cloudprintoauthauthority">article</a> for additional info.
+Please refer to [this](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-enterprisecloudprint#enterprisecloudprint-cloudprintoauthauthority) for additional info.

-- OMA-URI
+- Values for OMA-URI
     - `CloudPrintOAuthAuthority = ./Vendor/MSFT/Policy/Config/EnterpriseCloudPrint/CloudPrintOAuthAuthority`
         - Value = `https://login.microsoftonline.com/`\<Azure AD Directory ID\>
     - `CloudPrintOAuthClientId = ./Vendor/MSFT/Policy/Config/EnterpriseCloudPrint/CloudPrintOAuthClientId`
         - Value = \<Azure AD Native App's Application ID\>
     - `CloudPrinterDiscoveryEndPoint = ./Vendor/MSFT/Policy/Config/EnterpriseCloudPrint/CloudPrinterDiscoveryEndPoint`
-        - Value = External URL of the Mopria Discovery Service Azure Application Proxy created in Step 3.3 (must be exactly the same but without the trailing /)
+        - Value = External URL of the Mopria Discovery Service app (must be exactly the same but without the trailing /)
     - `MopriaDiscoveryResourceId = ./Vendor/MSFT/Policy/Config/EnterpriseCloudPrint/MopriaDiscoveryResourceId`
-        - Value = The "App ID URI" of the Web app / API for the discovery endpoint registered in Step 2.8.
+        - Value = The "Application ID URI" of the Mopria Discovery Service app.
 You can find this under the Settings -> Properties of the app
     - `CloudPrintResourceId = ./Vendor/MSFT/Policy/Config/EnterpriseCloudPrint/CloudPrintResourceId`
-        - Value = The "App ID URI" of the Web app / API for the print endpoint registered in Step 2.8.
+        - Value = The "Application ID URI" of the Enterprise Cloud Print app.
 You can find this under the Settings -> Properties of the app
     - `DiscoveryMaxPrinterLimit = ./Vendor/MSFT/Policy/Config/EnterpriseCloudPrint/DiscoveryMaxPrinterLimit`
         - Value = \<a positive integer\>

 ### Step 5 - Publish desired shared printers

 1. Install desired printer on the Print Server
 2. Share the printer through the Printer Properties UI
 3. Select the desired set of users to grant access